 While AI policy discussions often cover existing AI challenges, the long-term implications of rapidly advancing AI systems remain largely unknown and fiercely debated.
 Experts raise a wide range of potential future risks from AI, some of which are already manifesting in various ways (e.g., bias, discrimination, surveillance, lack of accountability, job displacement, and mass manipulation).
 Many experts are concerned about the ability to ensure increasingly general AI systems are safe and aligned with human values, prevent their misuse, and address other negative societal impacts.
 Future benefits of AI may be just as great, with the potential to address complex issues, improve health and education outcomes, and accelerate scientific progress.

-A key part of this work has been the building of the OECD Expert Group on AI Futures, a multi-disciplinary group that comprises 60 leading AI and foresight experts from an array of governments, companies, universities, and civil society organizations.
+A key part of this work was building the OECD Expert Group on AI Futures, a multi-disciplinary group that comprises 60 leading AI and foresight experts from an array of governments, companies, universities, and civil society organizations.

 AI Futures workstream Expert Group on AI Futures